Nepal Tourist Visa:

 - Remoteness: The Mardi Himal Trek route is less developed than the Annapurna Base Camp Trek and the Everest Base Camp Trek.
 You can expect basic teahouse accommodations and limited medical facilities.
 Carry essentials like a first-aid kit and travel insurance for emergencies.

 - Mental Resilience: Long trekking days, especially during the Mardi Base Camp summit, are tough and demand mental fortitude.
-Stay positive and focus on your dream of reaching base camp
+Stay positive and focus on your dream of reaching Base Camp.

 Read more: A Complete Travel Guide to Mardi Himal Trekking.